NA62/na62-trigger-algorithms/GettingStarted.md

 ```

 ## Compiler
-So far all na62-farm projects are tested with gcc 4.8 and 4.9.
-As c++11 is heavily used it is not to use any gcc compiler below 4.7.
+So far all na62-farm projects are tested with gcc 4.6, 4.8 and 4.9.
+As c++11 is heavily used it is not possible to use any gcc compiler below 4.6.

+### At CERN
 On SLC6 with AFS running you can activate gcc 4.9 as follows
 ```
 source /afs/cern.ch/sw/lcg/contrib/gcc/4.9.0/x86_64-slc6/setup.sh